 2. For more information on business model changes, see “Increasing air cargo to grow revenues,” Kearney: https://www.kearney.com/transportation-travel/article?/a/increasing-air-cargo-to-grow-revenues

-Balika Sonthalia is a partner in the Strategic Operations practice of Kearney, a global management consulting firm, specializing in procurement, supply chain and logistics.
-She leads the Deliver Tower within the practice, focusing on distribution strategy and design, omnichannel supply chain, and supply chain resilience.
+Balika Sonthalia is a senior partner and leads global management in the Strategic Operations practice of Kearney, a global management consulting firm, specializing in procurement, supply chain, and logistics.
 Balika holds a bachelor’s degree from SNDT Women’s University in Mumbai and an MBA from Carnegie Mellon University’s Tepper School of Business.
-She is based in Kearney’s Chicago office and can be reached at Balika.Sonthalia@kearney.com
+She ican be reached at Balika.Sonthalia@kearney.com

 Ben Kuo is a principal in the Strategic Operations practice of Kearney.